Antonako1/battosh/ATRC/README.txt

     Not everything can be modified, these instances will be also told in the .atrc files

-    Do not change key or block names
+    Do not change key, variable or block names

     Whitespace (&) is there for a reason :)

     Variables cannot be redefined nor can their values be changed.
-    They are all constants
+    They are all constants.
+You can however make your own variables

     If the program runs into an error, it will log it into console and revert back to using the defaults values that have been